codereport/adsp2/pages/about.md

 feature-img: "assets/img/pexels/adsp2.png"
 ---

-**ADSP: The Podcast** is an informal podcast inspired by [Magic Read Along](http://www.magicreadalong.com/).
-We plan to talk about whatever we feel like - algorithms, data structures, programming languages, latest news in tech and more.
+**ADSP: The Podcast** is a programming podcast hosted by two NVIDIA software engineers that focuses on the C++ and Rust programming languages.
+Topics discussed include algorithms, data structures, programming languages, latest news in tech and more.
+The podcast was initially inspired by [Magic Read Along](http://www.magicreadalong.com/).
 Feel free to follow us on Twitter at [@adspthepodcast](https://twitter.com/adspthepodcast).

-Your two co-hosts are:
+The two co-hosts are:

 ### Bryce Adelstein Lelbach